Laragear/PermissionsDemo/README.md

 Role::name('manager')->basedOn('cashier', 'inventory clerk')->can('see finances');
 ```

-If there is a permission that I don't need, I can use the `except()` method filter out the permissions specified.
+If there is a permission that I don't need, I can use the `except()` method to filter out the permissions specified.

 ```php
 Role::name('manager')->from('cashier', 'inventory clerk')->can('see finances')->except('complete orders');